Dynomite (song)

 "Dynomite" is a song written by Tony Camillo and performed by Bazuka.
 The song was featured on their 1975 album, Bazuka.

 Background

 The song, produced and arranged by Camillo, was inspired by the catchphrase of the character J.J. on the television series Good Times.
 This instrumental features the sounds of whistling and exploding sounds of dynamite.
+The repeated sung catchphrase of "Dynomite" is the song's only lyric.

 Chart performance

-"Dynomite" reached #6 on the US Dance chart, #10 on the Billboard Hot 100, #11 on the US Disco chart, #28 on the UK Singles Chart, and #29 on the US R&B chart in 1975.
+"Dynomite" reached #6 on the US Dance chart, #11 on the US Disco chart, #28 on the UK Singles Chart, and #29 on the US R&B chart in 1975.
+It peaked at #10 on the Billboard Hot 100 the week of August 2, 1975.

-The single ranked #51 on Billboard's Year-End Hot 100 singles of 1975.
+The single ranked #52 on Billboard's Year-End Hot 100 singles of 1975.